jrehor/kcc/README.md

 `I

  v:0 1 .5 2
- @v          /float vector (0.5 promotes all neighbors and the vector itself to float) `F
+ @v          /float vector (presence of 0.5 promotes all neighbors and the vector itself to float) `F

  v 1         /2nd element is a float, hinted by the trailing f